 Page 14

-“I’m so happy to see you!”
+"I’m so happy to see you!"
+I ran out the door of our small house to greet him as he drove up.
 My uncle was, indeed, welcome.
 As much as I wanted to be a part of my husband’s family there was not a comfortable feeling of trust with them, yet.
 The advice and direction I needed were here with my own.

-Uncle Dennis had raised his family and they were off and gone with their families.
-The time he spent raising them was recorded as experience and this had given him knowledge for knowing what to do, it seemed, in any situation.
+Uncle Dennis raised his family and they were off and gone busy with their lives.
+The time he spent raising them was recorded as experience and this gave him knowledge for knowing what to do, it seemed, in any situation.

-I spoke to him of the events involving the center and the appointments for therapy and what had happened along the way.
-He listened quietly and when I handed him the bottle of pills Rod’s aunt had given me, and he was suddenly alert.
+I spoke to him of the events involving the center, the appointments for therapy and what had happened along the way.
+He listened quietly and when I handed him the bottle of pills Rod’s aunt gave me he was suddenly alert.

 “You don’t need these.”
 This was all he said.

 The bathroom in the tiny house was all but in the front room and was actually just steps away.
-He took the few steps toward that door and quietly shook the pills out into the toilet and flushed them.
+He took the few steps toward that door, quietly shook the pills out into the toilet and flushed them.
 Nothing else was said about that.

 “You have a spiritual family, you know.
 Any where in the world you have them.”
 Uncle Dennis was always able to make an impression on a person with a few words.
 There were times when he would joke with me.

-“Well, you don’t need a ball bat to make an impression on someone!”
-He would laugh and I realized he had made another point.
+"Well, you don’t need a ball bat to make an impression on someone!"
+He would laugh and this is how he approached a problem.

 Uncle Dennis was in his element.
 He was a people person, as the saying goes.
 He loved making new friends.
 Somehow or another he could fit into their lives as easily as if he was their dear uncle instead of mine.
 Some even referred to him as Uncle Dennis.